supaglue-labs/supaglue/docs/docs/intro.md

 <details>
   <summary>Who should use Supaglue?</summary>
   <div>
-    Supaglue is aimed at developers at B2B SaaS companies that provide native product integrations with their customers' SaaS tools in their own products.
+    Supaglue targets developers at B2B SaaS companies to provide native product integrations with their customers' SaaS tools in their products.
   </div>
 </details>